 Current Year: Prior year data, including the three year average, includes revenue from the sales tax on food.
 The sales tax on food was reduced from 2% to 1% effective January 2014, which began impacting reported revenue in February 2014.
-The sales tax on food was eliminated effective April 2015, which began impacting reported revenue in May 2015.
-Peak year is N/A because the current fiscal year is the peak year for September data which represents the highest total without sales tax on food.
+The sales tax on food was eliminated effective April 2015, which began impacting reported revenue in May 2015. \Peak year is N/A because the current fiscal year is the peak year for December data which represents the highest total without sales tax on food.
 Prior year values have not been adjusted for inflation.
-Due to the lag in the State of Arizona revenue reporting, only two months of the current fiscal year's data is presented.